Waqar144/SimpleClockWidget/README.md

 ### TODO:

 -   Ability to set a reminder
--   Ability to add border to the text

 ## Compiling
 1. If you have Qt Creator then just import the project and run!